 As a motivational tool to promote student's behaviour and learning each week, teachers will discuss achievements and successes in the weekly staff meeting and award 'Student of the Week'.
 Each week a certificate is awarded to 'Student of the Week' which is based on good behaviour, teaching and learning achievements or a personal success towards students' Individual Behaviour Targets.
-These certificates are displayed in school for all students, staff and visitors to see and they can select a 'prize' which consists of the following:
+These certificates are displayed in school for all students, staff and visitors to see and they can select a 'prize' which consists of the following, for themselves:

-- A non-school uniform day for themselves
+- A non-school uniform day

 - A therapy dog session

-- A games lesson with their group
+- Homework Pass

+- Alpaca Walk